-Do you want to import photos from iPhone to Windows 10 or Windows 8 PC?
+Do you want to import photos from iPhone to Windows 10 PC?
 Check out these three methods to quickly transfer photos from iPhone to PC.

-The native Photos app in Windows 10 or Windows 8.1 not only lets you view pictures but also allows you to import pictures from your smartphones and digital cameras.
-In this guide, we’re going to show you how to safely transfer photos from your iPhone to your Windows 10 or Windows 8.1 PC without the need of iTunes or any other third-party tools.
+The native Photos app in Windows 10 not only lets you view pictures but also allows you to import pictures from your smartphones and digital cameras.
+In this guide, we’re going to show you how to safely transfer photos from your iPhone to your Windows 10 without the need for iTunes or any other third-party tools.

 Import photos from iPhone to Windows 10 PC

-Step 1: Connect your iPhone to Windows 10 PC using the cable provided with your iPhone.
+Step 1: Connect your iPhone to a Windows 10 PC using the cable provided with your iPhone.

 Step 4: After launching the Photos app, click the Import option located top right of the Photos app.

 The Photos app will now look for all videos and photos on your iPhone.